lmaccherone/Lumenize/README.md

 ## Changelog ##

+* 1.0.1 - 2015-12-14 - Switched from googleapis CDN to rawgit because publishing to googleapis has been troublesome
-* 1.0.0 - 2015-07-14 - **Backward breaking** UniqueIDField now defaults to "_EntityID" to match with Temporalize.
+* 1.0.0 - 2015-12-14 - **Backward breaking** UniqueIDField now defaults to "_EntityID" to match with Temporalize.
   After several years, it's time to go 1.0.
 * 0.9.12 - 2015-07-14 - OLAPCube now accepts facts with missing dimension and field values without erroring
 * 0.9.11 - 2015-07-10 - Fixes missing .js from npm